World Lakes Area Reference

 • The Caspian Sea is included as the largest enclosed inland water body; some classifications treat it separately as a sea.

-• Areas change with the seasons and with long-term climate — the Aral Sea, once among the largest, has shrunk drastically and is omitted here.
+• Areas change with the seasons and with long-term climate.
+The Aral Sea, once among the world’s largest lakes, has shrunk to a fraction of its former size due to irrigation diversion and is omitted here.

-• Lake Vostok in Antarctica is subglacial, sealed beneath roughly 4 km of ice.
+• Lake Vostok in Antarctica is subglacial, sealed beneath roughly 4 km of ice; its area is estimated from radar surveys and is not a surface lake.

-• Figures are approximate and rounded; different geographic sources report slightly different values.
+• Figures are approximate and rounded; different geographic sources report slightly different values depending on survey year and seasonal water level.